 For example, when you want to, say, enable or disable the Wi-Fi setting from SmartConnect — where it combines the 2.4GHz band and 5GHz-1 band into a single network — you need to do that without changing the Wi-Fi network’s name.
 If you choose to do both at the same time, the name change won’t stick.

-SMBv1 required for connected storage
+False SMBv1 required warning for connected storage

 For security reasons, this version has been replaced by SMBv2, or newer versions, for more than a decade.
 Most importantly, nowadays, most modern operating systems disable SMBv1 by default.

 In reality, the router worked fine with devices that used SMBv2 and newer.